lpacher/phd/labs/lab0/README.md

 ```

 Additionally we must prevent **name clashes** between native Windows executables and Linux executables.
-As an example, `mkdir` is a Windows built-in command, but we want to be sure that `GnuWin/bin/mkdir.exe`
+As an example, `mkdir` is a Windows built-in command, but we want to be sure that `GnuWin\bin\mkdir.exe`
 is used instead.
-To force the _Command Prompt_ to search built-in executables in the `PATH`
+To force the _Command Prompt_ to search built-in executables in `PATH`
 we have to create doskeys for those Linux commands that also exists in Windows with the same name.

 Please **add the following statements** to your `login.bat` script :